Students in Senior Primary at Matthew Flinders Anglican College have embraced the challenge to design a new world-class city from the ground up!

 A short video of the Summit highlights is shared here.

-The Design for Impact Summit involved our Year 5 and Year 6 students, with assistance from some of our Years 9 and 10 students, as part of an exciting design thinking immersion experience, inspired by real-life city planning.
+The Design for Impact Summit was a surprise event for the Year 5 and Year 6 students, with assistance from some Years 9 and 10 students.

 The city planning challenge was based on real demographic data that notes: